Theatre (THE)

 THE 191.
 Experiencing Theatre.
 (3)

 Open to all university students.
 Laboratory experience in performance, design, technical production, and management.
 Each student selects area of theatrical production to participate in for the semester.
-Involves a minimum of 40 hours per semester, arranged around student's schedule and demands within area of participation.
+Time in rehearsal/production vary and are arranged in consultation with faculty within area of participation.
 Registration through consultation with theatre faculty member required.
 EL.

-This class is designed for artists that want to work toward a deeper understanding of how their minds connect to their bodies, and the various tactics that promote wellness in the physical form.
-This course will also investigate various systems of the body and modalities that enhance the mind/body connection.
-Students will be expected to discuss theories and concepts then physically embody them in class each week.
-Students will also investigate and increase their overall understanding of physical wellness.
+This class is designed for artists engaged in any medium or discipline, working toward a deeper understanding of embodied mindfulness, the various tactics that promote wellness in the physical form, and best practices for practical safety procedures and ethical boundaries.
+This course will also investigate various systems of the body, and modalities that enhance the mind/body connection.
+Students will be expected to discuss theories and concepts, and physically embody them in class.
+Students will also investigate and increase their overall understanding of physical wellness, and how they can move toward sustainable physical agency.

 THE 210.
 The Theatrical Toolbox.
 (1-2; maximum 10)